wxy20850606/wxy20850606.github.io/content/posts/2025/07/love-who-i-cannot-have.md

 ## I Trust the Timing

+He left as planned.
+I pondered about this experience.
-This experience wasn’t about romance.
+It wasn’t about romance.
 It was about **remembrance**.

 I remember who I am.
-I remember what I want.
+I remember what I want to become.
 I remember the path I must walk — not toward someone else, but toward myself.

-I trust the Creator.
-I trust the timing.
-I trust that everything happens for my benefit.
+I thought he was my soul mate.
+And he was gone and i couldn't have him.

+But it is not the truth.
+The truth is i fall in love the ideal image in my mind.
+And it is time to make myself ideal.

 ---